 Therefore, to avoid saturation on the one hand, and on the other to achieve the desired result, it is recommended to previously set the goals of our strategy and be very specific with them.
 It is not the same to work with Instagram as with Linkedin or use your own website as a focus that repeats the same content on other social networks.
 The possibilities (and opportunities) are endless.

 1- Entertaining: Entertaining is key when it comes to content marketing.
-The entertainment, in this case, translates into being friendly, direct and try to introduce the idea that is intended in as few words as possible.
-Of course, the entertainment is not only achieved through words.
+The entertainment, in this case, translates into being friendly, and direct and trying to introduce the idea that is intended in as few words as possible.
+Of course, entertainment is not only achieved through words.

-2- Informed: the form is not the only thing to be careful in the marketing of contents.
-Although I dare say that the presentation is sometimes as important as the subject we want to discuss, it is very relevant to add some kind of value to the life of who receives our content.
+2- Informed: the form is not the only thing to be careful of in the marketing of content.
+Although I dare say that the presentation is sometimes as important as the subject we want to discuss, it is very relevant to add some kind of value to the life of those who receive our content.

 From helping you carry out some activity to solving a personal problem or improving your productivity.
 If you still have doubts about how your content can inform or improve the life of another person, simply try to put yourself in your place as a customer and determine the problems that you would like to see solved by your product or service.

 A good example of this technique is companies such as petsitter, which complements the sale of feed for dogs with a blog that offers useful information to prevent diseases such as obesity in your pet.

 3- Visual: social networks like Instagram have grown considerably over the last few years and much of this growth is due to the ease of browsing with it, and especially its visual appeal.
 Plus the photos give a lot of play because they allow you to share a story that can be “read” in a few seconds.
 You must carefully choose the photos you publish on Instagram if this is your source of visual marketing, and create some consistency between each publication.

 In this way, all the images that involve your followers in the process of making or creating a product or those that show the most human side of the company usually have great success.